SPAD S.VII: Design

-In the face of such performance, an initial production contract was made on 10 May 1916, calling for 268 machines, to be designated SPAD VII C.1 (C.1, from avion de chasse in French, indicating the aircraft was a fighter, while the 1 indicated it was a single seater).
+An initial production contract was made on 10 May 1916, calling for 268 machines, to be designated SPAD VII C.1 (C.1, from avion de chasse in French, indicating the aircraft was a fighter, while the 1 indicated it was a single seater).

-Early production aircraft suffered from a number of defects which took some time to solve and limited the delivery rate to units.
-While a few SPADs arrived to frontline units as early as August 1916, large numbers only began to appear in the first months of 1917.
-In hot weather, the engine was prone to overheating.
-In cold weather, the engine would not warm up.
-Various field modifications were used to counter the problem, including cutting extra holes in the metal sheeting to provide more air flow over the engine.
-On the production lines, the cowling opening was first enlarged and eventually redesigned with vertical shutters to solve both problems.
-The engine mount also proved too weak and reinforcements were designed to counter that.
-Early production aircraft also had two ammunition drums: one for the loaded canvas cartridge belt, one to hold the empty belt after the rounds were stripped from it and fired (dealing with the loose fabric belt as it worked out of the gun was a significant problem on early fighter aircraft, until the disintegrating belt link was invented).
-This system was prone to jamming and was only solved when Prideaux disintegrating ammo links were introduced.
+Early production aircraft suffered from numerous defects which took time to resolve and limited deliveries.
+While a few SPADs arrived at frontline units as early as August 1916, large numbers only began to appear in the first months of 1917.
+In hot weather, the engine overheated and in cold weather, the engine would not warm up.
+Field modifications attempted to counter the problem, including cutting extra holes in the metal sheeting to provide more air over the engine.
+On the production lines, the cowling opening was enlarged and then redesigned with vertical shutters to solve both problems.
+The engine mount also proved weak, and reinforcements were added.
+Early production aircraft had two ammunition drums: one for the loaded canvas cartridge belt, and one to hold the empty belt after the rounds had been fired.
+However, dealing with the fabric belt as it came out of the gun was a significant problem, and was prone to jamming, which was only solved when Prideaux disintegrating ammo links were introduced.